MayaCamill2004/mayakitchen/Documentation/docs/contributing.md

 5. Commit your changes and push them to your fork.
 6. Submit a pull request to the main repository.

-Thank you for considering contributing to "Maya's Kitchen" API!
+Thank you for considerig contributing to "Maya's Kitchen" API!
 We welcome any contributions, whether it's bug fixes, feature additions, or documentation improvements.